What to Know About Herbs and Surgery

 Millions of people in the U.S. use an herbal supplement for health benefits.
 It could

-and health stores.
+in pharmacies and health stores.
 You might think that they must be safe.

 But, natural doesn’t always mean safe.
 The FDA doesn’t control herbal supplements